JMorris1575/TeenRCIA/docs/building.rst

 There will be little difference between this and the Item Input page.
 You can probably clone create_item.html to give you a starting point then follow what you did in Christmas2018 on the comment_edit.html page.
-The URL used to access it will be ``activity/<a>/and that the previously composed Item should be visible in the edit box.
+The URL used to access it will be ``activity/<a>/<i>/item_edit`` and that the previously composed Item should be visible in the edit box.
 There should also be a Delete button here if the administrator wants to delete the Item.

 Building the Item Delete Page
 =============================